yt-dlp/yt-dlp/CONTRIBUTING.md

 Some of our users seem to think there is a limit of issues they can or should open.
 There is no limit of issues they can or should open.
 While it may seem appealing to be able to dump all your issues into one ticket, that means that someone who solves one of your issues cannot mark the issue as closed.
 Typically, reporting a bunch of issues leads to the ticket lingering since nobody wants to attack that behemoth, until someone mercifully splits the issue into multiple ones.

 In particular, every site support request issue should only pertain to services at one site (generally under a common domain, but always using the same backend technology).
 Do not request support for vimeo user videos, White house podcasts, and Google Plus pages in the same issue.
 Also, make sure that you don't post bug reports alongside feature requests.
-As a rule of thumb, a feature request does not include outputs of youtube-dl that are not immediately related to the feature at hand.
+As a rule of thumb, a feature request does not include outputs of yt-dlp that are not immediately related to the feature at hand.
 Do not post reports of a network error alongside the request for a new video service.

 ###  Is anyone going to need the feature?

 Only post features that you (or an incapacitated friend you can personally talk to) require.
 Do not post features because they seem like a good idea.
 If they are really useful, they will be requested by someone who requires them.

-###  Is your question about youtube-dl?
+###  Is your question about yt-dlp?

-It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different, or even the reporter's own, application.
-Please make sure that you are actually using youtube-dl.
-If you are using a UI for youtube-dl, report the bug to the maintainer of the actual application providing the UI.
-On the other hand, if your UI for youtube-dl fails in some way you believe is related to youtube-dl, by all means, go ahead and report the bug.
+It may sound strange, but some bug reports we receive are completely unrelated to yt-dlp and relate to a different, or even the reporter's own, application.
+Please make sure that you are actually using yt-dlp.
+If you are using a UI for yt-dlp, report the bug to the maintainer of the actual application providing the UI.
+On the other hand, if your UI for yt-dlp fails in some way you believe is related to yt-dlp, by all means, go ahead and report the bug.

 # DEVELOPER INSTRUCTIONS

-Most users do not need to build youtube-dl and can [download the builds](https://ytdl-org.github.io/youtube-dl/download.html) or get them from their distribution.
+Most users do not need to build yt-dlp and can download the builds or get them from their distribution.

-To run youtube-dl as a developer, you don't need to build anything either.
+To run yt-dlp as a developer, you don't need to build anything either.
 Simply execute

-    python -m youtube_dl
+    python -m yt_dlp

 To run the test, simply invoke your favorite test runner, or execute a test file directly; any of the following work: